A Beginner’s Guide to eCommerce Conversion Rate Optimization

 5. Implementing the right tools

 We live in a digital world where there is no dearth of AI-powered CRO tools.
-In fact, 51% of eCommerce businesses are already actively working on implementing AI solutions.
+In fact, 51% of eCommerce businesses are already actively working on implementing AI in CRO solutions.
 With the right CRO tools, you can streamline data collection, analyze user behavior, and implement your strategies more effectively.

 From tracking user journeys to running A/B tests, these advanced tools can provide data-driven insights to optimize your website for conversions.